Naitsirc98/DoubleLinkedSet/README.md

 # DoubleLinkedSet
-A DoubleLinkedSet implementation in Java
+A DoubleLinkedSet implementation in Java.
+It does not allow repeated elements and does not have order.